jhaslowh/UFO_Attack/README.md

 Commands while in Game Screen
 - "level reset" : reset the current level
-- "setlight [double]" : set the light level for the level
 - "zoom default" : sets the zoom to 1.0
 - "zoom [double]" : set the level zoom to the sent value
 - "damage ufo [damage]" : damage ufo by amount sent